Non Toxic Storage Containers

 Clever storage made with organic and non-toxic materials.
-For storage bins and containers you’ll keep hidden in the closet, see this page.

 Most rattan isn’t OEKO TEX certified, but these, by Pottery Barn Kids, are!
 Rattan is a plant that’s usually treated with pesticides, processing agents, and varnishes, and can be associated with some chemical off-gassing.
 Certification ensures these are minimally and safely processed.

-Under Furniture Storage drawers
+Under Furniture Storage Drawers

 Get Laid Beds makes wooden storage drawers that you can slide under your bed or couch.
 They’re solid wood, and come with either safe non-toxic stain, or you can choose to leave them unfinished.